Women protected from Upskirting

 Following a public outcry the Justice Secretary, David Gauke, stated he was “sympathetic” to those who were calling for action against individuals perpetrating upskirting and vowed to carry out a review into the then existing law to “make it fit for purpose”.

 Mr Gauke said, at the time, "There are offences in place where people have successfully been prosecuted for upskirting, in terms of outraging public decency, and also voyeurism can also apply under the Sexual Offences Act.
 But I think there is a case to say these offences don't necessarily cover every incidence of upskirting and that is why there is a strong case for looking at the law and whether we need to change it”.

-As such, current laws focus on the public nuisance elements of such behaviours (using the old common law of ‘outraging public decency’), rather than being a sexual offence perpetrated on a victim.
-Interestingly, upskirting is already deemed a sexual offence in Scotland, under the Sexual Offences (Scotland) Act 2009.
+The law had focused on the public nuisance elements of such behaviours (using the old common law of ‘outraging public decency’), rather than being a sexual offence perpetrated on a victim.
+Interestingly, upskirting was already deemed a sexual offence in Scotland, under the Sexual Offences (Scotland) Act 2009.

-Unfortunately, current voyeurism laws, which were introduced to deal with ‘peeping toms’ who spy on people in private, for sexual gratification, cannot be used to deal with upskirting as such incidents occur mainly in public settings, and therefore voyeurism laws would not apply.
+Unfortunately, the voyeurism laws, which were introduced to deal with ‘peeping toms’ who spied on people in private, for sexual gratification, could not be used to deal with upskirting as such incidents occurred mainly in public settings, and therefore voyeurism laws would not apply.

 Campaigning for change